 Shoreline Homeschoolers Support Group

 An inclusive organization that supports member families living along the Connecticut shoreline, from the greater New Haven area to Lyme, and north towards Middletown and Haddam.
+The organization respects diversity and individual choice in educational philosophy and welcomes all families as members, regardless of their reasons for homeschooling.
+Facebook Group.

 Newsletter and Calendar of Events for homeschoolers in Westchester, Putnam, Dutchess, Orange, and Rockland Counties; also Fairfield County in CT and Bergen County in NJ.